Flowers2Algernon/flowers2algernon.github.io/_posts/2024-07-08-Network Service.md

 - **Definition**: TTL is a value that specifies how long a DNS record can be cached before it must be refreshed.
 - **Impact**: A long TTL means changes to DNS records take longer to propagate across the internet.
 Modern TTLs are often shorter (minutes to hours) due to increased internet speed.

+### Name Resolution in Practice

+##### A record

+Used to point a certain domain name at a certain IPv4 IP address.

+##### Round robin

+A concept that involves iterating over a list of items one by one in an orderly fashion.

+##### Service record

+Used to define the location of various specific services.

+##### Text record

+Originally intended to be used only for associating some descriptive text with a domain name for human consumption.